Published:

 Silicon Valley home buyers frequently waive their contract contingencies as well, in an effort to make their offers more attractive.
 For instance, they might choose to skip the home inspection or appraisal contingency, presenting a “cleaner” offer to the seller.

 Home buyers have to use such strategies just to be competitive.
-That’s the current state of the Silicon Valley real estate market, and it will likely persist for the foreseeable future.
+That’s the current state of the Silicon Valley real estate market as of spring 2026, and it will likely persist for the foreseeable future.

 Future Outlook for This Real Estate Market

-The future of the Silicon Valley real estate market (through 2025 and into 2026) will probably bring more of the California real estate trends mentioned above.
+The future of the Silicon Valley real estate market has continued to reflect more of the California real estate trends mentioned above.

 While this market tends to experience some volatility at times, certain factors tend to remain the same.

 • High prices: Home values in Santa Clara County often fluctuate, but they generally follow an upward trajectory.
-Additional price growth seems likely through 2025 and into 2026 as part of the Santa Clara real estate forecast.
+Additional price growth was considered likely through 2025 and into 2026 as part of the Santa Clara real estate forecast.

 • Tight supply: While local officials have made strides to increase housing units, those efforts will take time to bear fruit.
 Meanwhile, this housing market will continue to experience supply shortages.